 Step 1: Batter

-Put two generous tablespoons of the plain flour on a plate.
-In a bowl, add the remaining plain flour, cornflour, sea salt and bicarbonate of soda.
+In a large bowl, add 80 grams plain flour, 40 grams corn flour, 1/4 teaspoon sea salt, and generous pinch bicarbonate of soda.
 Mix briefly.
-Add the lager or beer, using more or less as necessary and whisking thoroughly until a smooth batter is formed.
+Slowly add 150 ml cold lager or beer, adding more or less as necessary and whisking thoroughly until a smooth batter is formed.
 The consistency of the batter should be similar to single cream.

 Step 2: Fry

-Cut the pizza in half and press one piece cheese side down into the plain flour, then into the prepared batter mix, allowing any excess to drip off.
-Carefully drop into the hot oil, cheese side down so that the cheese is on the top side after flipping when it starts to melt.
-Fry for about 1-2 minutes on each side, or until the batter is golden and crispy.
+Heat oil for deep frying.
+Cut 1 100g cheese and tomato pizza into two equal pieces.
+Spread out 2 tablespoons plain flour on a plate.
+Press pizza cheese side down into flour, then into prepared batter mix, allowing any excess to drip off.
+Carefully drop coated pizza into hot oil, cheese side down.
+Fry for about 1-2 minutes on each side, until batter is golden and crispy.

 Step 3: Serve

-Remove the fried pizza crunch from the oil with tongs or a slotted spoon.
+Remove fried pizza crunch from oil with tongs or a slotted spoon.
 Drain off any excess oil and set aside on a plate.
-Finally, serve with your choice of salt, vinegar, and / or brown sauce.
+Season with salt and vinegar, or salt and sauce, and serve.

 I hope you’ll try this pizza crunch recipe.
 If you do, let me know in the comments below how it goes!